Online Ramsey numbers of ordered paths and cycles: Results for matchings

 There are $j_1 - i$ non-anchor vertices of strong edges which are not included in $C'$.
-By a previous claim, each of these must be incident to a blue edge in $C$ (but not in $C'$).
+By Claim~\ref{claim:anchors}(ii) and (iii), each of these must be incident on a blue edge in $C$ (but not in $C'$).
 Moreover, since (in $G$, and therefore also in $C$) no left anchor is to the left of a right anchor, these edges consist of some number of blue edges going left from a red edge, followed by some number of blue edges going right from a red edge.
 Therefore these $j_1 - i$ non-anchor vertices must have $j_1 - i$ additional blue edges.